German student visa: What do I need to know?

 Marle

-Updated on Sep 05 • 3 minute read
+3 minute read

 Are you a non-EU student eager to study in Germany?
 You're in for an exciting journey!
-However, you might wonder about the essential steps to obtain your German student visa.
+However, you might wonder about the essential steps to get your German student visa.
 No need to fret – we're here to provide all the necessary guidance.

 Do I need a German student visa?

-Most non-EU international students coming from countries such as China, India, Cameroon or Syria will need a student visa and a residence permit to study at a university in Germany.
+Most non-EU international students coming from countries such as China, India, Cameroon or Syria will need a German student visa and a residence permit to study at a university in Germany.

 Students who don’t need a German student visa include: